bec4/bec4.github.io/index.markdown

 <script src="assets/d3.min.js"></script>
 <script src='https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-svg.js'></script>

-Welcome to the website of BEC4!
+Welcome to the website of BEC4, the Ketterle lab's Rubidium-87 quantum gas microscope experiment!
 Our research focuses on exploring the world of spinful ultracold atoms, where many new and interesting phenomena occur.

 ![](/assets/schematic.png)

-We have a newly constructed rubidium quantum gas microscope!
+We have a newly constructed rubidium quantum gas microscope.
 Using a high-resolution objective lens, we can detect the positions of single atoms trapped in an optical lattice.
 This advance has opened the door to studies of quantum simulation and atom-light interfaces in new regimes.
 Learn more about the science we are exploring on this experimental platform in the next section.

+This website follows MIT's digital accessibility commitment, as per https://accessibility.mit.edu/.